Image by Anja-#pray for ukraine# #helping hands# stop the war from Pixabay

 Operating Model

-While exact activities and their scope will depend on an organization setting and will change over time, in daily work, we aimed to implement the common operational model.
+While exact activities and their scope will depend on an organization setting and will change over time, I usually followed a common operational model in daily work (Figure 2).

 • Architects engage with stakeholders and product and project teams in a collaborative and supportive manner.